 High interest current accounts are exactly what they say on the tin - current accounts that offer high rates of interest on in-credit balances.
-These accounts can be perfect for those seeking a decent return as they often boast far higher rates of interest than many savings accounts - our latest research shows that they can offer an equivalent interest rate of up to 11% - and providers are actively competing for your business by offering a growing number of options.
+These accounts could be perfect for those seeking a decent return as they often boast far higher rates of interest than many savings accounts, especially if you're looking for easy access, and providers are actively competing for your business by offering a growing number of options.

 As such, it's little wonder that these accounts are becoming a viable alternative to traditional savings vehicles, but they're not necessarily ideal.
 They tend to have certain requirements, such as a minimum monthly funding amount, a time limit on the interest deal and - more often than not - an upper limit on the balance that they'll pay interest on.
 Many of these accounts are also having their rates cut, too, but they still offer better rates than can be achieved elsewhere, offering a viable alternative to savings accounts.

 so, if you're looking for an alternative for a portion of your savings, and don't mind a bit of active management, they could be a great solution.
 We've compiled the top six high interest current accounts on the market (based on a typical savings balance of £1,000) to help you find the one that's right for you.

 Halifax Reward Current Account - Funded

 Despite this not technically being a high interest account, the level of cashback offered (£5 per month) means it works out as offering the best rate on the minimum funding amount of £750.
-The account also comes with extra incentives, including a generous cashback scheme and a competitive introductory 0% overdraft period of six months.
+The account also comes with extra incentives, including a generous cashback scheme.